 Students in business or marketing courses may join DECA or FBLA to help prepare them even more for careers in business.

-AP COMPUTER SCIENCE A 1-2 (College level- UNO Dual Enrollment)
+AP COMPUTER Science A 1-2 11-12

 This course uses the Java language to study advanced computer programming concepts.
 The course will cover arrays, matrices, algorithms, searches and sorts, classes, inheritance and recursion.
 College credit is available by passing the AP computer science test in May.